nycsamuel/Food-Around-Me/README.md

 Your app must:

-* **Have at _least_ 2 models** (more if they make sense) – one representing someone using your application, and one that represents the main functional idea for your app
+- Have at least 2 models (more if they make sense) – one representing someone using your application, and one that represents the main functional idea for your app
-* **Include sign up/log in functionality**, with encrypted passwords & an authorization flow
+- Allow users to log-in and log-out using the Passport.js authentication template provided.
+  - NOTE: Use [this Node/Express template](https://github.com/GA-WDI/express_auth_student_template) to start that implements the Passport.js local-strategy.
+Do not build auth on your own.
-* **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, PATCH, and DELETE
+- Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE
-* **Utilize an ORM to create a database table structure** and interact with your relationally-stored data
+- Have at least one form that posts to your application's database and style that form using CSS
+- Use a "mobile" first design with a grid system that you've built using Flexbox
+- Have at least 3 tables that have relationships with at least one-to-many and one-many-to-many
+- Access data from at least one publicly available or private external API
-* **Include wireframes** that you designed during the planning process
+- Include and build from wireframes that you designed during the planning process
-* Have **semantically clean HTML and CSS**
+- Use a task runner - like Gulp/Grunt - to compress and minify your JavaScript and CSS files
+- Comment your code appropriately
+- Adhere to the [AirBnB style guide](https://github.com/airbnb/javascript) for writing your JavaScript
+- Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS
-* **Be deployed online** and accessible to the public
+- Be deployed to Heroku and accessible to the public

+**Bonus:**

+- Handle user's logged in state throughout the application:
+    - User should not be prompted to re log-in until he logs out.
+    - The user should have a personalized experience of the app when logged in, example: displaying his username at the top right corner of the app's header.
+- Need permission first: Use MongoDB in any capacity in your application.
+Suggested ways to use it:
+    - Search online for an API data dump you can use to enhance the experience of you app.
+Import it and use it.
+    - Store your users activity in a Mongo document to keep track of their actions.

 ---

 #### Necessary Deliverables

-* A **working full-stack application, built by you**, hosted somewhere on the internet
+* A working full-stack application, built by you, hosted on Heroku
-* A **link to your hosted working app** in the URL section of your GitHub repo
-* A **git repository hosted on GitHub**, with a link to your hosted project,  and frequent commits dating back to the **very beginning** of the project.
-Commit early, commit often.
+* A git repository hosted on GitHub, with a link to your hosted application, and frequent commits dating back to the very beginning of the project
-* **A ``readme.md`` file** with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
+* A readme.md file with explanations of the technologies used, wireframes the approach taken, installation instructions, unsolved problems, ERDs of database structure, etc.
-* **Wireframes of your app**, hosted somewhere & linked in your readme
-* A link in your ``readme.md`` to the publically-accessible **user stories you created**

 ---

 #### Suggested Ways to Get Started

-* **Begin with the end in mind.** Know where you want to go by planning with wireframes & user stories, so you don't waste time building things you don't need
+* Begin with the end in mind.
+Know where you want to go by planning with wireframes & user stories, so you don't waste time building things you don't need
-* **Don’t hesitate to write throwaway code to solve short term problems**
+* Don’t hesitate to write throwaway code to solve short term problems
-* **Read the docs for whatever technologies you use.** Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a developer
+* Read the docs for whatever technologies you use.
+Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a developer
-* **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
+* Commit early, commit often.
+Don’t be afraid to break something because you can always go back in time to a previous version.
-* **User stories define what a specific type of user wants to accomplish with your application**.
-It's tempting to just make them _to-do lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what to build
+* User stories define what a specific type of user wants to accomplish with your application.
+It's tempting to just make them to-do lists for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what to build
-* **Write pseudocode before you write actual code.** Thinking through the logic of something helps.
+* Write pseudocode before you write actual code.
+Thinking through the logic of something helps.

 ---